We are accepting J.D. Applications until July 1, 2023

 CSU College of Law will also accept applications from applicants who have taken the GRE.
 For more guidance on submitting an application with a GRE score in lieu of an LSAT score, read this information.

 8. Register for the LSAC Credential Assembly Service (CAS).
 This service will be the clearinghouse for your LSAT score(s), academic transcripts, and Letters of Recommendation.
 CSU College of Law will request your law school report from the Law School Admission Council once your application is received.

 PLEASE NOTE: You may submit your application before or after you take the LSAT.
 Your application file will not become Complete until we have received both the CAS Report - which contains your LSAT score(s), your letters of recommendation, and your transcripts - and your application.
 If you submit your application, it will be held until the CAS Report is complete.
 If you take the LSAT before you submit your application, your CAS Report will be sent to the law school only after your application has been submitted.

 If English is not your native language and you have not received a degree from either a university in the United States or a university where English is the official language of the country and the language of instruction, then results from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) are required.
 You can receive information about the TOEFL from the Educational Testing Service (ETS) website at www.ets.org and you can receive information about the IELTS from the website at www.ielts.org.
 Either a TOEFL score of greater than 100 on the internet-based test or an IELTS score of greater than 7 is normally required for admission.

 Completed applications will be reviewed on a rolling basis.

 New students will be admitted to begin their legal studies in the Fall semester only.

 Completed applications should be submitted electronically.
-Supporting documents may be submitted as electronic attachments or mailed to:
+Supporting documents must be submitted as electronic attachments to the application.